explainers-by-googlers/cross-origin-storage/README.md

 ### File Storage Process

 The **COS** API will be available through the `navigator.crossOriginStorage` interface.
 Files will be stored and retrieved using their hashes, ensuring that each file is uniquely identified.
-A human-readable name needs to be provided for permission management of files.
+A human-readable description needs to be provided for permission management of files.

 #### Storing a file

 1. Hash the contents of the file using SHA-256 (or an equivalent secure algorithm, see [Appendix B](#appendix-b-blob-hash-with-the-web-crypto-api)).
 The used algorithm is communicated as a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier), separated by a colon and the actual hash.
-1. Request a `FileSystemFileHandle` for the file, specifying the file's hash and a human-readable name.
+1. Request a `FileSystemFileHandle` for the file, specifying the file's hash and a human-readable description.
 This will trigger a permission prompt if it's okay for the origin to check if the file is stored by the browser.
 1. If a file with the hash already exists, return.
 1. Else, store the file in the browser.